This chapter explains how to download and set up Tarantool Enterprise and run a sample application provided with it.

 This optional setup of the Linux network stack helps speed up the troubleshooting of network connectivity when the server physically fails.
 To achieve the maximum performance, you may also need to configure other network stack parameters that are not specific to the Tarantool DBMS.
 For more information, please refer to the Network Performance Tuning Guide section of the RHEL7 user documentation.

-The package is distributed as a
+Each package is distributed as a

 tar + gzip archive and includes